"

 Audio

 • Audacity is an open-source audio recording software.
-It provides a simple and free means of recording audio along with multiple options of advanced editing features.
-The audio can then be exported into various formats including .mp3.
+It provides a simple and free means of recording audio, along with multiple options for advanced editing features.
+The audio can then be exported into various formats, including .mp3.

 • Visit the links below to download Audacity on a PC and Mac: